GoogleContainerTools/skaffold/docs/design_proposals/transparent-init.md

 **Should the config being used be printed to the terminal?
 Tradeoff of information vs clutter**

 I would say that we don't need to.
-If the user needs to view the config used, they can view the skaffold config that is written to disk.
+Printing the config would add a large clutter, and if the user needs to view the config used, they can view the skaffold config that is written to disk.

 ## Implementation plan

-If we decide upon the approach in which the `skaffold.yaml` is written to/read from disk, it would be pretty straightforward to implement this.

-If we decide to have the config exist only in memory, we may want to split this into a couple PRs.
+If we decide to have the config is written to disk and kept in memory, we may want to split this into a couple PRs.
 Maybe something like this:
 1. Refactor `DoInit()` so that it is broken into parts that we can use later
 2. User the new parts to implement the automatic generation of the config

+If we decide upon the approach in which the `skaffold.yaml` is written to/read from disk, this could be done in 1 PR, as a refactor wouldn't be necessary.

 ## Integration test plan